ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

     .. literalinclude:: ml_materials/run_warpx_training.py
        :language: python

-In this section we walk through a workflow for data processing and model training.
+In this section we walk through a workflow for data processing and model training, using data from this input script as an example.
+The simulation output is stored in an online `Zenodo archive <https://zenodo.org/records/10368972>`__, in the ``lab_particle_diags`` directory.
+In the example scripts provided here, the data is downloaded from the Zenodo archive, properly formatted, and used to train a neural network.
 This workflow was developed and first presented in :cite:t:`ml-SandbergIPAC23,ml-SandbergPASC24`.

-This assumes you have an up-to-date environment with PyTorch and openPMD.
+It assumes you have an up-to-date environment with PyTorch and openPMD.

 Data Cleaning
 -------------